patternfly/training-scenarios/react-components/toolbar-filter/step2.md

 The individual components placed inside of a toolbar are each wrapped in a `DataToolbarItem` component. `DataToolbarItems` can be passed an optional `variant` prop to format a specific type of component it wraps.
-These specific components could be search filter, a pagination component, a bulk select, or an overflow menu.
+These particular components could be a search filter, a pagination component, a bulk select, or an overflow menu.

 Wrapping components in the `DataToolbarItem` component and adding the proper variant ensures the components are spaced appropriately.

 Use the state of the `ToolbarDemoApp` to manage the three applied filters in the `DataToolbar`.

-1) **Locate the following constructor in `ToolbarDemoApp`**
+1) <strong>Locate the following constructor in `ToolbarDemoApp`</strong>

 <pre class="file">
 constructor(props) {